ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 Chairperson
 ------------

-The chairperson election will happen once a year around the time of Ansible Fest.
+The chairperson election happens once a year at the time the Committee agrees on by voting in a dedicated forum thread.
 If the current chairperson has to step down early, the election happens immediately.

 The process of the election consists of the following steps:

 #.
-Members interested in being the chairperson will inform a
-   person responsible for arranging the election about that.
+Send a private message to the `Steering Committee <https://forum.ansible.com/g/SteeringCommittee>`_ forum group.
 #.
+Members interested in being the chairperson nominate themselves in the thread.
-Conduct anonymous voting somewhere.
+#.
+Conduct anonymous voting in the thread.
 #.
 Internally and publicly announce the elected candidate.

 The chairperson has the following powers unlike regular members: